 - provide honest and truthful answers,

-- refuse to sign anything until he/she consults with an attorney,
+- refuse to sign anything until you consult with an attorney,

 - refuse an adjuster to downplay injury or pain, and

-- consult with a lawyer if signs of bad faith.
+- consult with a lawyer if there are signs of bad faith.

-3. Should claimants personally negotiate with state farm agents to resolve insurance claims?
+3. Should I personally negotiate with State Farm agents to resolve insurance claims?

 Typically, no. At some point in the claims process, a State Farms claims adjuster may want to enter into negotiations in order to settle a claim.